What types of jobs are available?

 Many participants find work in the hospitality industry, working in a hotel, restaurant or bar, or other seasonal jobs.
 Those with office experience may find short-term work in a more corporate environment.
 Seeking work specific to your career is encouraged but you will need to put forth the same effort as you would in the U.S., and it's a good idea to keep more seasonal work in mind as a possibility.

-Do I have to work the full four or 12 months?
+Do I have to work the whole time?

-No. These are just the maximums for the two visa types, but you don't have to work the whole time.
+No. Five and twelve months are just the maximum lengths for the two visa types, but you don't have to work the whole time.
 If you end up working multiple jobs you could also have breaks between jobs, during which you may wish to change locations or travel open endedly for awhile.

 How much does housing cost in Ireland?